Skip to content

 Repository-aware configuration

-If you need to use different settings per Repository, not per SiteAccess, see Repository-aware configuration.
+If you need to use different settings per repository, not per SiteAccess, see Repository-aware configuration.

 1